Skip to main content

 We tend to have this mindset in the church that all widows are deserving of help.
 But when we use a Biblical perspective, it puts accountability and responsibility where it belongs.
 Wisdom comes as we live out our faith through experience and often through bad experiences we see the wisdom of scripture.

 When a widow is truly in need and without a family to support, the church is called to step in and provide assistance.
+It is "more blessed to give than receive" is a two way street.
 The early church set an example of this care, as seen in Acts 6:1-6, where the apostles appointed deacons to ensure that widows were not neglected in the daily distribution of food.
-The church's responsibility to support true widows is an extension of its mission to embody Christ's love and compassion.
+The church's responsibility to support true widows and "the least of these his brethren" is an extension of its mission to embody Christ's love and compassion in community.

 Conclusion